Brooks Historical Society

 Brooks Historical Society operates the Brooks Depot Museum, on the grounds of Powerland Heritage Park.
 We moved the late 1800s Brooks train depot to the site in 1989.
 The depot itself is our largest artifact.

-We are now open at Powerland Heritage Park for the 2024 season.
-Our museum is open Saturdays, and on the big event days at Powerland.
+During the 2025 season which begins April 5, we will be open at Powerland Heritage Park on Saturdays, and on the big event days at Powerland.
 Email us for tours on other days.
 BHS6.OR@gmail.com

-Our new agricultural exhibit is on Cane Berries, with lots of facts, fun facts, and old newspaper articles.
+Our new agricultural exhibit is on Wheat, with lots of scientific facts, fun facts, and old newspaper articles.
 We honor local persons who recently served in the military.
 Our current exhibit is on Joaquin Garcia, who served in the US Army as a Tank Maintenance Specialist from 2010-2013.
-Our exhibit on the Japanese Farmers of Lake Labish illustrates their story during WWII through the life of Roy Fukuda, who was a community leader, then interned at various camps as was his family, and later returned to the Brooks area.
-We also have exhibits on the evolution of the telephone, the “ghost town” of Parkersville, Pioneer Memorial Cemetery, and the communities of Brooks and Gervais.
+We also have exhibits on the evolution of the radio, the “ghost town” of Fairfield on the Willamette River, major floods on the Willamette, and some of the local inhabitants.
+Our cemetery exhibit is on Pioneer Memorial Cemetery, and there are comparative photos of the communities of Brooks and Gervais then and now.
 Come see us!

-Our Annual Used Book Sale will begin as soon as we are sure the rains have (more or less) halted for the summer.
-Once again a tentful of used books at bargain prices of 50 cents or 25 cents will be offered during the summer.
+Our Annual Used Book Sale will begin as soon as we are sure the rains (more or less) halt for the summer.
+Once again a tentful of used books at bargain prices of 50 cents or 25 cents will be offered all during the summer.